sap-tutorials/Tutorials/tutorials/fiori-ios-hcpms-retrieve-odata-service/fiori-ios-hcpms-retrieve-odata-service.md

 ## Details
 ### You will learn
-Now the device has been properly registered in the SAP Cloud Platform Mobile Services back-end, it should be possible to reach the OData service provided by the SAP ES4 back-end.
-You will learn how to format your request to the SAP Cloud Platform Mobile Services and have it passed through to OData back-end that was set-up in a previous tutorial.
+Now the device has been properly registered in the SAP Cloud Platform mobile service for development and operations back-end, it should be possible to reach the OData service provided by the SAP ES4 back-end.
+You will learn how to format your request to the SAP Cloud Platform mobile service for development and operations and have it passed through to OData back-end that was set-up in a previous tutorial.

 ### Time to Complete
 **15 Min**